Varsini-Sakthi/Spatialformer/README.md

 ## Overview

 Standard single-cell models treat each cell independently.
-SpatialFormer extends this by giving each cell access to its spatial neighbors - encoding tissue microenvironment as a sequence of tokens fed into a transformer encoder.
+SpatialFormer extends this by giving each cell access to its spatial neighbors, encoding tissue microenvironment as a sequence of tokens fed into a transformer encoder.

 **Key idea:** For each spot, a sequence `[CLS, query_cell, neighbor_1, ..., neighbor_6]` is constructed.
 The transformer learns which neighbors to attend to, and the CLS token embedding is used for classification.